SuperDARN/pydarn/docs/index.md

 ![pydarn](imgs/pydarn_logo.png)

-PyDARN is an open source python library for data visualization for SuperDARN data.
-This library includes some support of Input/Output reading of SuperDARN DMAP format files.
+PyDARN is an open source python library for data visualization of SuperDARN data. support of Input/Output reading of SuperDARN DMAP format files.

 ## Source Code

-The library source code can be found on [pyDARN GitHub](https://github.com/SuperDARN/pydarn) repository.
+The library source code can be found on the [pyDARN GitHub](https://github.com/SuperDARN/pydarn) repository.

 If you have any questions or concerns please submit an **Issue** on the SuperDARN pyDARN repository.